vlandham/captain_z/out/captain_z.ebook.md

 Captain Z squeezed her arms in past the rock and then pulled the rest of herself into the crack.

-She could see the path heading up the cliffs, zig-zagging right up the side.
+She could see the path heading up the cliffs, zig-zagging up through the rocks.

 Captain Z started walking quickly up the path, excited to be so close now, but on the look out for more roots on the ground and pirates behind.